 As scientific knowledge advances, and as new issues emerge, the BSAP is adjusted to reflect the changing situation and to meet the relevant Sustainable Development Goals.

-Supported by the latest information, the Meeting draws up guidelines to focus on those issues that are most widely distributed and cause the greatest harm, along with climate change and other issues that will develop in the future.
+Supported by the latest information, the Meeting sets out next steps to focus on those issues that are most widely distributed and cause the greatest harm, along with climate change and other issues that will develop in the future.

 HELCOM voluntary commitments at the UN Ocean Conference, June 2017